 At Key Stage 5 students will study:

 3 subjects picked from 4 option columns.
-GCSE subjects can be taken at A level (depending on student uptake).
-Additional subjects are Government and Politics, Music Technology, Psychology, Sociology.
-Students will also follow a ‘Futures’ programme’.
+All GCSE subjects can be taken at A level (depending on student uptake) except for Food and Nutrition.
+Additional subjects available are Further Mathematics, Music Technology, Politics, Psychology, Sociology.

 The School is exceptionally well resourced with specialist rooms equipped to a high standard and every subject having its own dedicated areas.
 There is an extensive computer network system providing excellent opportunities for ICT.
-There are eight ICT suites and wireless computer access in all departments.
+There are five ICT suites and wireless computer access in all departments.
+We also have a number of class sets of chromebooks to use within lessons and for individual use.

 We are continually developing our use of Google Classrooms – harnessing the power of technology to make it easier for teachers, students, parents and governors to communicate and give improved access to information and learning materials, via password entry.